About Danielle R. Soza

 North America (general)

-Mobility, cultural landscapes, place-making, and social memory; Archaeology of ritual and religion; Object agency and materiality; Lithic technology and depositional patterning; Hunter-gatherer archaeology; Applied anthropology; Collaborative and community-based archaeology.
+Mobility, territoriality, cultural landscapes, and social memory; Lithic technology and depositional patterning; Hunter-gatherer archaeology; Applied anthropology; Collaborative and community-based archaeology.